A Poem by Rebecca Hazelton

 and when she stand in moist relief

-against the black particulate,
+________against the black particulate,

 illuminated through our interest,